 Enduring Questions contribute to the foundation for the Alvernia General Education SEARCH program at Alvernia.
 These perennial questions challenge us to consider our deepest human commitments and experiences, as well as invite us to explore the human condition.
 Linked First Year Seminar (FYS 101) and Composition and Research (COM 100/101) courses immerse students in a learning community to engage in rigorous examination of these enduring questions that guide the human journey:

-Self-reflection encompasses students’ ability and willingness to think critically about their habits, actions, motivations and the value they place on knowing themselves as students.
-Students have the opportunity to reflect on the behavior and habits they adopt as students, to be self-critical as they consider their attitudes and assumptions about and approaches to learning, and connect these to their emergence as thoughtful and engaged individuals.
+Self Reflection encompasses students’ ability and willingness to think critically about their academic habits, actions, motivations, and the value they place on knowing themselves as learners.
+Students are provided opportunities to reflect on the behaviors and habits they adopt as learners, to be self-critical as they consider their attitudes, assumptions about, and approaches to learning, and to connect these to their emergence as thoughtful and engaged individuals.

-Students will carry forward their understanding of liberal education as they focus on understanding specific core requirements as well as any first year courses required for their majors.
-Students will need to prepare to register for spring classes, so attention is given to ensuring that students have adequate understanding of the online class schedule, how to address registration holds, and how to register themselves.
+Students carry forward their understanding of the liberal arts tradition as they focus on understanding specific core requirements, as well as any first year courses required of their majors.
+The First Year Seminar instructor serves as the academic advisor for the freshman year and assists students with understanding the online class schedule and how to register for classes.
 Attention is also given to helping students understand their responsibilities in the advisement process.

 Educational planning asks students to look forward and plan with intent.
-It asks them to connect extra curricular opportunities with their intellectual growth in the classroom, encourages them to identify values, interests, and skills they would like to develop over their four years of college, and gives them tools so that they can begin to make purposeful choices as they move forward.
-Over the course of this segment, students will discuss the importance and relevance of service, identify their values and interests, consider how they can find opportunities in and out of the classroom to pursue/develop them, and consider how those values and interests cohere with their curricular choices.
+It invites them to connect extra-curricular opportunities with their intellectual growth in the classroom, encourages them to identify values, interests, and skills they would like to develop over their four years of college, and gives them tools so that they can begin to make purposeful choices as they move forward.
+Over the course of this segment, students will discuss the importance and relevance of service and vocation, identify their values and interests, consider how they can find opportunities in and out of the classroom to pursue/develop them, and reflect on how those values and interests support their curricular choices.